 Seahawks hold on to beat Washington, clinch playoff spot

-LANDOVER, Md.
-(AP) -- Russell Wilson and the Seahawks built a big lead, and Seattle's suddenly opportunistic defense held on Sunday to beat Washington 20-15 and clinch a playoff spot.
+Dunlap shook off a lingering foot injury and sacked Washington's Dwayne Haskins to shore up a 20-15 victory Sunday that clinched a playoff spot.
+It's Seattle's ninth berth in 11 seasons under coach Pete Carroll but Dunlap's first crack at the postseason since 2015 and safety Jamal Adams' first in his NFL career.

+“I know you guys are used to Seattle always going to the playoffs — I’m not used to this,” said Adams, who extended his single-season sacks record for a defensive back.
+Adams couldn't contain his excitement after another game he played with two broken fingers.
+“I’m just excited.
+It feels good, man.
+This is what you dream of.”

-Wilson threw for a touchdown, Carlos Hyde ran 50 yards for a score, and the Seahawks (10-4) picked off Washington quarterback Dwayne Haskins twice.
-Shaquill Griffin and D.J.
-Reed each had an interception as the league's worst passing defense played strong until the fourth quarter.
+Carroll called it a “sweet win," brushing off a rough fourth quarter to celebrate another accomplishment.
+Russell Wilson threw for a touchdown, Carlos Hyde ran 50 yards for a score, and the Seahawks (10-4) picked off Haskins twice to build a big lead before holding on with a big defensive stop in the final minutes.

+It was only fitting Dunlap had the big sack on third-and-15 with just over a minute left, given his lengthy playoff drought.

+“The universe just wants me to win, and we’ve got an opportunity," Dunlap said.
+"That’s all I want is an opportunity.”

-After a Haskins-led comeback from a 20-3 deficit fell short, Washington (6-8) had its winning streak snapped at four with Alex Smith out because of a calf injury.
+Washington (6-8) still has that opportunity in the NFC East, even though its winning streak was snapped at four with Alex Smith out because of a calf injury.
 Haskins finished 38 of 55 for 295 yards, a TD pass and the two interceptions.

+“There were some plays I’d want back, for sure,” Haskins said.
+“It was definitely a hard fought game.”

 Wilson threw for 121 yards and a 10-yard TD pass to Jacob Hollister and ran for 52 on six carries.
 Hyde's 50-yard TD run was Seattle's longest rushing play of the season.